xor-shift/Paths/README.md

 - [{fmt}](https://github.com/fmtlib/fmt), Used for text output
 - [SFML](https://github.com/SFML/sfml), Used to display rendered images to the screen, might switch to something lighter that gets this job done later on
+- ImGui, Used for UI alongside:
+- ImGui-SFML

 ## Project layout